-Starting in 2016, there will be a limited number of same day tickets for Holocaust Memorial Museum available online beginning at 6am.
+There are a limited number of same-day tickets for Holocaust Memorial Museum available online beginning at 6 am each morning.
 You can purchase these through the same link as advanced tickets.

 The Holocaust Museum is open daily with the exception of Yom Kippur and Christmas Day.

 10:00 am – 5:20 pm (17:20)

 The entrance to the Permanent Exhibit closes at 4:30 pm (16:30) to allow ample viewing of the exhibit.

 The Holocaust Museum has its own police force and security protocols.
 Entrance to the museum requires airport-like security.
 (Keep your shoes on, though!)
 Any electronics and bags will need to go through the scanner.

 While closed food and drinks are allowed, there is no eating, drinking or gum inside the museum.

 Open water bottles are allowed, but you will likely be asked to take a sip before they’ll let it in.
 Other beverages are not allowed if already opened.